-Dated to c.2300 BCE, this is a detail of the Akkadian Adda cylinder seal from the British Museum depicting members of the Anunnaki.
-The Anunnaki were a group of Sumerian, Akkadian, Assyrian and Babylonian deities.https://en.wikipedia.org/wiki /Anunnaki#/media/File:
+Dated to 2300 BCE, this is a detail of an Akkadian Adda cylinder seal from the British Museumhttps://en.wikipedia.org/wiki /Anunnaki#/media/File:

-Ea_(Babilonian)_-_EnKi_(Sumerian).jpg He is depicted here with streams of water and fish flowing from his shoulders, which are both Nummo and Nummo Ancestor symbols.
+Ea_(Babilonian)_-_EnKi_(Sumerian).jpg He is depicted here with streams of water and fish flowing from his shoulders, which were both Nummo and Nummo Ancestor symbols.

 According to Robert Temple, Oannes was the Babylonian equivalent of the god Enki, who he associated with the Nummo and who resided at the bottom of the Abzu, or Abyss, in fresh water.Robert Temple, The Sirius Mystery p.
 164 Oannes, said to be part fish and part man, brought civilization to the people of Babylonia.Robert Temple, The Sirius Mystery p.
-186 The Nummo Ancestors were part human and part Nummo, were fish tailed beings, who provided advanced knowledge to the Dogon people.
+186 The Nummo Ancestors, who were part human and part Nummo, were fish tailed beings, who provided advanced knowledge to the Dogon people.

 The god to the right of Ea is identified as Usimu (also Isimud), who appears with two male heads.
-We find the two headed male gods in sculptures of the Greek god Janus as well as in artifacts from the Lambayeque culture of Peru,Dorey, Day of the Fish p 119 and p.
-135 which I believe is a reversal of the original female figure, which is indicative of later patriarchal cultures.
+We find the two headed male god in sculptures of the Roman god Janus as well as in artifacts from the Lambayeque culture of Peru.Dorey, Day of the Fish p 119 and p.
+135 My research indicates that the female was replaced by a male to accomodate later patriarchal cultures.
 The gods have multiple hornshttps://en.wikipedia.org/ wiki/Anunnaki#/media/File:

-The Babylonian city-god Marduk is an example of how the patriarchal cultures reversed the earlier myths when suddenly instead of the Sea-serpent Tiamat (a Nummo figure) creating herbs, lands, rivers, beasts, birds and humans, it is the male god Marduk who creates them.Dorey, The Rose: Dogon Star Knowledge p.
+The Babylonian city-god Marduk is an example of how the patriarchal cultures reversed the earlier myths when suddenly instead of the Sea-serpent Tiamat (a Nummo figure) being the creatrix of herbs, lands, rivers, beasts, birds and humans, it is the male god Marduk who creates them.Dorey, The Rose: Dogon Star Knowledge p.
 196

 In the Dogon religion, the Nummo, Lébé and the Mistress of Speech were symbolized by the sun, a female symbol, because the Dogon believed that all life was created from suns.
 They specifically knew about red giant stars, which they considered pregnant suns, which is why they were associated with the divine feminine.Dorey, The Rose: Dogon Star Knowledge p.
 8

-Red giant stars are suns at the end of their lives, and large red suns will explode as supernovas to regenerate the universe.
-Modern astronomers have just taken pictures of these stars in the last few years but the Dogon knew in the 1930s that red giant stars create life in the universe.Dorey, The Rose: Dogon Star Knowledge pp. 8-11
+Red giant stars are suns that expand at the end of their lives.
+Large red suns will explode as supernovas to regenerate the universe.
+Modern astronomers have just taken pictures of these stars in the last few years but the Dogon knew in the 1930s that red giant stars created life in the universe.Dorey, The Rose: Dogon Star Knowledge pp. 8-11

 Marduk's wife Sarpanit was known as"the shining one", and she was sometimes associated with the planet Venus.
 By the Hammurabi period, 18th century BCE, Marduk had become astrologically associated with the planet Jupiter.https://en.wikipedia.org/wiki/Marduk This is a reversal of the Dogon religion where the male Jackal was identified with the planet Venus and the Master (Mistress) of Speech with the planet Jupiter.
 This once again indicates a reversal from the original religion.Dorey, The Rose: Dogon Star Knowledge p.
 52 and p.
 252

 Ea_(Babilonian)_-_EnKi_(Sumerian).jpg I believe that rather than weapons the lines are rays associating her with the sun.
-Her supposed war like characteristics indicates a male/female reversal from the original myth, where the male Jackal was associated with war.
+Her supposed war like characteristics once again indicate a male/female reversal from the original myth, where the male Jackal was associated with war.
 Dorey, The Nummo p.
 68

 All of the symbols on this stone suggest regeneration.
 This is a common theme of all ancient world cultures and my research indicates that it originated with the Nummo and Nummo Ancestors and their ability to preform genetic engineering and to regenerate life.